nbQA-dev/nbQA/README.rst

 .. image:: https://img.shields.io/badge/pylint-10/10-brightgreen.svg
    :target: https://github.com/PyCQA/pylint

 Adapter to run any code-quality tool on a Jupyter notebook.
+This is intended to be run as a `pre-commit`_ hook and/or during continuous integration.

 Documentation is hosted here_.

 Prerequisites
 -------------